zorael/kameloso/README.md

 * You can ignore `nickname`, `user`, `realName`, `account` and `password`, as they're not applicable on Twitch.
 * Peruse the file for other settings if you want; you can always get back to it with `--gedit`.

-The second command will launch the program and, upon detecting it's missing the authorisation token needed to connect to Twitch, start the guide to requesting a new one; see the ["long story"](#long-story) section below for details.
-Note that it will request a token for **the user you are currently logged in as in your browser**.
+The second command will launch the program and, upon detecting it's missing the authorisation token needed to connect to Twitch (`pass` in the configuration file), it will start the guide to requesting a new one; see the ["long story"](#long-story) section below for details. **Note that it will request a token for the user you are currently logged in as in your browser**.
 If you want one for a different bot user instead, open up a private/incognito window, log in normally to Twitch **with the bot account** there, and copy/paste [this link](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read&force_verify=true) to that browser window instead.
 (Then follow the terminal instructions again.)

 After obtaining a token it will save it to disk and reconnect to the server.
 Provided there were no errors, the bot should now enter your channel.
 Say something in chat in your browser and it should show in your terminal.
 If there were errors or snags, [*please* report them](https://github.com/zorael/kameloso/issues/new).